-AP Exam Information and ResourcesBeginning in May 2013, the revised AP Latin Exam assesses students' ability to read, comprehend, translate, and analyze Latin poetry and prose, both from the assigned readings (Vergil's Aeneid and Caesar's Gallic War) and from sight-reading passages, and will continue to feature multiple-choice and free-response questions, as described in the AP Latin Course and Exam Description, Effective Fall 2012 (.pdf/1.0MB).
+AP Exam Information and ResourcesThe AP Latin Exam assesses students' ability to read, comprehend, translate, and analyze Latin poetry and prose, both from the assigned readings (Vergil's Aeneid and Caesar's Gallic War) and from sight-reading passages.
+It will feature multiple-choice and free-response questions, as described in the AP Latin Course and Exam Description, Effective Fall 2012 (.pdf/1.0MB).

 A full Practice Exam reflecting the new course is available for all AP Latin teachers in a secure location.
 Sign in to your course audit account for access.

 Reviews of Teaching Resources

 There are currently more than 250 reviews of teaching resources, including textbooks, web sites, software, and more, in the Teachers' Resources area.
 Each review describes the resource and suggests ways it might be used in the classroom.

 - June–August: AP Summer Institutes were offered for AP Latin.
 These workshops, which occur at different sites from June through August, will provide an in-depth look at the course and exam.